steveblue/angular2-rollup/README.md

 ## Build Hooks

 Hooks are points in the build where you can inject custom functionality.
 Each build has a `pre` and `post` hook.
 All hooks except `post` require that you return a `Promise`.
-There is also a `watch` hook for the development build that takes two parameters: `dist` and `src`.
+There is a `watch` hook for the development build that takes two parameters: `dist` and `src`.
+There is a `deploy` hook for the library build to run additional scripts for deployment.

 ```
     hooks: {
-        dev: {
+        prod: {
             pre: () => {
                 return new Promise((res, rej) => {
                     // do something